The importance of intestinal flora for health article image

 Lactic acid bacteria

-The balance between good and harmful bacteria
+The balance between good and bad bacteria

-Where are good bacteria in the diet?
+Where are good bacteria found in the diet?

 Prebiotics